What is Recycle N Save?

 What does the Recycle N Save RVM accept?

 What are the rewards given out by the RVM?

-What happens if I deposit less than 10 empty plastic drink bottles and/or aluminium drink cans in the Multi-Reward RVMs or less than 20 empty plastic drink bottles and/or aluminium drink cans in the Single-Reward RVMs; or do not have bottles/cans in multiples of 10 or 20 to deposit?
+What happens if I deposit less than 10 empty plastic drink bottles and/or aluminium drink cans in the Multi-Reward RVMs or do not have bottles/cans in multiples of 10 to deposit?

 Should you deposit less than the minimum quantity required, the RVM will still accept the drink containers but will not disburse any reward.

-Why is it necessary to deposit 10 containers at the Multi-Reward RVMs and 20 containers at the Single-Reward RVMs to get rewarded?
+Why is it necessary to deposit 10 containers at the Multi-Reward RVMs to get rewarded?